sinaris76/TurtleBench/README.md

 │   └── variables.txt
 │
 ```
 Each directory includes a set of tasks including a base image and queries for different tweak tasks.
-For consistency of the code provided by the models, the variables needed to create shapes are provided in `variables.txt` file.
+For consistency of the code provided by the models, the variables needed to create shapes are provided in the `variables.txt` file.
 For instance, for task 1, this file only contains:
 ```
 radius=100
 ```